 The first paid option goes for € 4,- / month and gives you a log of 50,000.

-What Statcounter can do is that Google Analytics cannot share the IP addresses of different visitors.
+What Statcounter can do is prevent Google Analytics from sharing the IP addresses of different visitors.
 This can be set up very easily by adding a piece of HTML code on every website page.
-In the dashboard, they already pre-filtered paid traffic, so you can immediately go there to only see the Google AdWords visitors by IP address and their behavior.
+In the dashboard, they already pre-filtered paid traffic, so you can immediately see only the Google AdWords visitors by IP address and their behavior.

 This way, one can then evaluate each visitor and decide whether he is someone genuinely interested or not, so much or worse.

 From here, copying the IP address and excluding them in the Google AdWords campaign settings is possible.

 And that’s it.
 These ‘visitors’ (rather IP addresses) will not be shown your Google Ads ever again until you remove them yourself from the Adwords dashboard settings.

 More information about how Google handles click fraud can be found here: